 Part of macOS

-There is a free PDR editor available on your Mac.
-It’s got some limitations but its likely to offer enough tools for you if you just need to fill in some responses to questions on a PDF.
+There is a free PDF editor already available on your Mac and it's pretty good.
+It’s got some limitations but it's likely to offer enough tools for you if you just need to fill in some responses to questions on a PDF.

 Our spellings were checked as we typed - indicated by the usual squiggly line.